gieseladev/giesela/README.md

 This is the `refresh` version of Giesela.
 What does that mean exactly?
 Who knows...
 Anyway, this is a stripped-down, containerised version of Giesela.
-It's still the same old, crappy version of Giesela that ~~we've all~~  I've grown to hate, but at least it's containerised which -as we all know- improves everything by about 1000%...
+It's still the same old, crappy version of Giesela that ~~we've all~~  I've grown to hate, but at least it's containerised which - as we all know - improves everything by about 1000%...

 In all seriousness though, there have been some changes [listed here](#whats-new).
-While some might seem trivial, it is important to keep in mind that there are a lot of smaller/internal changes that aren't listed which -over time- add up to be quiet important.
+While some might seem trivial, it is important to keep in mind that there are a lot of smaller/internal changes that aren't listed which - over time - add up to be quite important.

 ### Which version should I run?
 ~~Neither tbh~~
-**This one!**
+**This one!** The old version has reached its end-of-life and won't receive any support.

 ## Running